cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 The Account Resource supports proprietary codes for:

 * Account.type.text codes are maintained in [Code Set 18736 Account Types](#code-set-18736-account-types)
-* Account.balance.currency codes are maintained in [Code Set 18934 Currency Type](#code-set-18934-currency-type)
+* The Account Balance extensions on Account are maintained in [Code Set 18934 Currency Type](#code-set-18934-currency-type)
-* Account.state codes are maintained in [Code Set 24451 Benefit Order Status](#code-set-24451-benefit-order-status) and [Code Set 4002640 Correspondence Status](#code-set-4002640-correspondence-status)
+* The Account State extensions on Account are maintained in [Code Set 24451 Benefit Order Status](#code-set-24451-benefit-order-status) and [Code Set 4002640 Correspondence Status](#code-set-4002640-correspondence-status)
 * Account.identifier codes are maintained in [Code Set 28200 PFT Bill Alias Type](#code-set-28200-pft-bill-alias-type)

+<h4>ChargeItem</h4>

+The ChargeItem Resource supports proprietary codes for:

+* The Bill Code Schedule extensions on ChargeItem are maintained in [Code Set 14002 Bill Code Schedule](#code-set-14002-bill-code-schedule)

 ### General Clinical